 You Can’t Have True Success on Your Own

-As her team grew, they moved out of the office suites and into their own office in east Round Rock, but quickly outgrew that space, well ahead of the 5-year term they expected and moved into downtown Round Rock at the hustling and bustling corner of Mays and Main.
-The company has grown in size and skill, as has its clients and the longest standing ones attribute much of their success to the work done by the Hot Dog Marketing team.
-Hiring intelligently, looking beyond hard skills at the soft and creating core values that align with the vision for the company makes all the difference in the team and how they all work together today.
+As her team grew, they moved out of the office suites and into their own office in east Round Rock, but quickly outgrew that space, well ahead of the 5-year term they expected, and moved into downtown Round Rock at the hustling and bustling corner of Mays and Main.
+The marketing company has grown in size and skill, as has its clients, and the longest-standing ones attribute much of their success to the work done by the Hot Dog Marketing team (even being named a top digital agency in Texas!).
+Hiring intelligently, looking beyond hard skills at the soft, and creating core values that align with the vision for the company makes all the difference in the team and how they all work together today.

 Having seen the passion and vision that Jessica has for businesses led me to request the opportunity to work with her and help grow her business.
 After my own experience going from small business to the corporate world and back to a small business, I had the same love of helping others succeed.
 That “thing” about Hot Dog Marketing originated with Jessica and she has found a way to spread it to the rest of the team.
 It is such a privilege to work with and learn from her every day.
 The dedication she has to the community, to other local business owners, to the businesses we work with, and beyond is admirable and encourages all of us to get involved, do more, and work hard for the people in our lives, whether personal or professional.